-USEPA requires large electric generating units to purchase allowances for air pollutant emissions impacting air quality in downwind states.
+USEPA requires large electric generating units to purchase allowances for air pollutant emissions of acid rain precursors and those impacting air quality in downwind states.
 U.S. EPA updated the Cross-State Air Pollution Rule (CSAPR) on March 15, 2021.
-This revised rule became effective as of June 29, 2021 for the 2021 ozone season (May to October).
-Based on EPA technical documents, the AMP owned or operated facilities subject to these programs either have been allocated sufficient allowances for continued operation or, if necessary, will be able to purchase allowances as needed to comply.
+AMP owned or operated facilities subject to these programs have been allocated sufficient allowances for continued operation.
+If necessary, additional allowances may be purchased as needed to comply.

-Clean Water Act §401/§404 permits
+Clean Water Act §401

 Permits are required when performing activities that impact streams and other water bodies, such as the construction of generation or distribution assets.
 The jurisdictional boundary between the state and federal authority is delineated in the definition of "waters of the United States" (or WOTUS).
-USEPA promulgated the Navigable Waters Protection Rule on April 21, 2020, which re-defines which waters are considered WOTUS.
-This change does impact projects already constructed, but will affect any future construction AMP undertakes that impact WOTUS.
+State certifications issued pursuant to Clean Water Act §401 contain requirements to maintain compliance with water quality standards.
+Hydropower plants owned or operated by AMP are affected and maintain compliance with these certifications using a variety of monitoring strategies and internal controls.